Get debt relief now. We've helped 205 clients find attorneys today.

 Even if you continue to make timely payments, your lender can still take your property back if you fail to reaffirm the debt.
 While many lenders are happy to receive your payments and let you keep the property without a reaffirmation, some (especially certain car lenders) will still repossess your property.
 Reaffirming protects against the possibility of getting your property repossessed when you are still making timely payments.

-Why You May Not Wish To Reaffirm
+Why You Might Not Want To Reaffirm

-If you don't reaffirm, the worst thing a creditor can do is repossess your property.
-However, when you reaffirm and fail to make payments, the creditor can repossess the property and then sue you for a deficiency afterwards.
-This means that if you owe $8,000 on a property worth $5,000 and the lender repossesses and sells it for $5,000, it can sue you for the deficiency of $3,000 (the difference between the loan balance and the sale price) if you reaffirmed this debt.
-So if your property is significantly underwater (the balance of the loan exceeds the value of the property) then it may not be in your best interest to reaffirm.
+For instance, suppose you owe $8,000 on a property worth $5,000, and the lender repossesses and sells it for $5,000.
+Depending on your state's laws, the lender might be able to sue you for the deficiency of $3,000, the difference between the loan balance and the sale price, if you reaffirmed this debt.
+So, if your property is significantly underwater (the balance of the loan exceeds the value of the property), reaffirming might not be in your best interest.

 Get Professional Help